trevex/copre/README.md

 At the end of the day the Go ecosystem had plenty options to load configuration, but not to compose its precendence, so hopefully this library accomodates that.

+### Validate configuration?

+Validation is not in scope of `copre`.
+Depending on your use-case it might make sense sense to write code validating your configuration.
+Alternatively there are libraries that can validate it for you (e.g. [go-playground/validator](https://github.com/go-playground/validator) or [go-validator/validator](https://github.com/go-validator/validator)).